 4c.
 Evaluate predictions of emergency demand

-The previous notebook demonstrated the full implementation in code of training models for use at UCLH using the functions provided in patientflow
+The previous notebook demonstrated the full implementation in code of training models for use at UCLH using the functions provided in patientflow.
+I demonstrated how we create predictions for a single snapshot.

 - Histograms of observed versus expected values